Azure/awesome-azd/website/docs/intro.md

 ## How to: _contribute_ azd templates?

-:::info 🚧 IN-PLANNING.
-Watch for updates.
-The current plan is to create _custom issue templates_ with the required metadata defined, for inclusion in the gallery.
-Check back for updates.
+:::info TWO WAYS TO CONTRIBUTE

+You can contribute azd-templates in two contexts:
+ * **For an existing request** - matches a `helpwanted` tag
+ * **For your own projects** - you provide the architecture diagram and tags.

+We manage contributions using custom issue templates
+ * Pre-defined issues for existing requests
+ * Custom issue template for defining new projects
 :::

-The proposed contribution process:
+The contribution process:
- - Use custom issue and submit your template details
+ - Use custom issue and submit your template details **for new templates**
+ - Reply to custom issue and submit requesed details **for existing requests**
  - Share the custom issue with others to get upvotes
  - Use the issues thread to provide requested updates